 - Next forum is scheduled for March 29 from 5-7pm in SUB 235.

-was not in attendance last month I will bring you up to date with their actions from
+attendance last month I will bring you up to date with their actions from last month.

-last month.
-The committee was petitioned to consider reversing their decision to
+The committee was petitioned to consider reversing their decision to raise the cost

 for a second vehicle (portable tags).
 The decision was made to reverse the increase and go back to the current price of a motorcycle tag which is $15.
 The committee also discussed a parking lot survey (survey of condition of parking lots).
 One lot was designated as in need of a full replacement.
 In other words they did not feel it would help to do overlays at this time.
 The discussion was on whether or not to spend the funds now and replace or wait until it degrades further before replacement.
 This is still being considered.